 ‘Click to Dial’ is an efficient means of phoning customers from either your CRM screen or alternatively dialler software from desktops – with pop-up phone numbers that can clicked-on, once agents are ready to make a call.
 This application is particularly useful if staff need to review a customer account prior to phoning.

-The Predictive Dialler mode does just that, the cloud dialler software algorithm ‘predicts’ when the next available agent is available to receive a call.
+The Predictive Dialler mode does just that, the predictive dialler software algorithm ‘predicts’ when the next available agent is available to receive a call.
 To be effective, the predictive mode is recommended for call centres with 10+ agents in order to optimise the predictive dialling algorithm – as it provides statistical data to create a critical mass.
 The predictive dialler mode has a considerable impact on productivity; as it vets all non-productive calls such as; voice mail; answering machines, busy, disconnected numbers and no answers.
 As the vetting is a back-end function, your contact centre staff are unaware of these events, and only deal with connected calls.

 Power Dialling mode is best used for outbound call centres with less than ten agents; whereby a call centre gains all the benefits of the predictive dialling mode, however, rather than the cloud dialler software algorithm determining when the next available agent is likely to be available, the agents themselves instruct the dialler that they have finished the previous call and ready to receive another call.
 With smaller agent numbers, this ensures that calls are sent to agents that are ready to accept a call.